-An attorney who doesn’t live, work or conduct regular business in California can petition the court to represent his or her client under a title called “pro hac vice.”
+An attorney who doesn’t live, work, or conduct regular business in California can petition the court to represent their client under a title called “Pro Hac Vice.”

-Attorneys licensed in another state must formally request permission from the court they wish to appear before on behalf of a client for a particular case.
-A copy of the motion to the court must be filed as an application with the State Bar in accordance with the program procedures.
+Attorneys licensed in another state must formally request permission from the court before which they wish to appear on behalf of a client for a particular case.

-An attorney who wants to provide legal help as arbitration counsel in California, but is not admitted to the State Bar of California, may apply to the Out-of-State Attorney Arbitration Counsel program.
-Attorneys must be in good standing and eligible to practice before another United States bar.
+An attorney who wants to provide legal help as arbitration counsel in California, but who is not admitted to the State Bar of California, may apply to the Out-of-State Attorney Arbitration Counsel program.
+Attorneys must be in good standing and eligible to practice before another U.S bar.

 Find out more about applying to the program.

 A registered foreign legal consultant is an attorney or counselor at law (or equivalent) licensed in another country who has received special certification from the State Bar of California to provide legal advice in California exclusively regarding the law where they are licensed to practice law.

 See the application and rules to become a registered foreign legal consultant.